Exact Radiation Model For Perfect Fluid Under Maximum Entropy Principle: Introduction

-Rahaman et al. \cite{Rahaman2014} proposed and analyzed a model for the existence of strange stars where observed masses and radii are used to derive an interpolation formula for the mass as a function of the radial coordinate.
+~\citet{Rahaman2014} proposed and analysed a model for the existence of strange stars.
+They predicted a mass function for the ultra dense strange stars.
 The interpolation technique has been used to estimate the cubic polynomial that yield the following expression for the mass as a function of the radial coordinate $m(r) = ar^3 - br^2 + cr - d$ with $a$, $b$, $c$ and $d$ all being numerical constants.
 Their analysis is based on the MIT bag model and yields physically valid energy density, radial and transverse pressures.

-However, in the above mentioned work of Rahaman et al. \cite{Rahaman2014} the target object was a strange star.
-In our present investigation we start with the intention to develop a basic interior solution of the Einstein equations valid for any radiating model under a similar expression for the mass as a function of the radial coordinate $m(r)$.
-Then we match our theoretically obtained solutions set with the observational results for practical validity of the model and find that our model is best fit for the brown dwarf star of E0 type.
+However, in the above mentioned work of~\citet{Rahaman2014} the target object was a strange star.
+In our present investigation, we start with the intention to develop a basic interior solution of the Einstein equations valid for any radiating model under a similar expression for the mass as a function of the radial coordinate, i.e., $m(r)$.
+Then we match our theoretically obtained solution set with the observational results for practical validity of the model and find that our model is the best fit for the brown dwarf star of $E0$ type.

-Therefore, the motivation of our present work is to find the interior solution of spherically symmetric system considering radiation effects in a more general way.
+As a consequence, in the present study our sole motivation is to find the interior solution of the spherically symmetric system considering radiation effects in a more general way.
 For this we consider a metric with unknown time-time component.
 By using the maximum entropy principle (MEP) we obtain an Euler-Lagrangian equation which gives second-order differential equation for mass of the spherical distribution.
 Then we find out solution for mass by the homotopy perturbation method (HPM).
-The Einstien field equations are solved for density, time-time component of metric and pressures of the system.
-Thus, basically taking data set arbitrarily to see the physical nature and from there to predict whether this type of radiation model can effectively be used is the main purpose of the present investigation.
+The Einstein field equations are solved for density, time-time component of metric and pressures of the system.
+Thus, the main purpose of the present investigation is to take data set arbitrarily and see the physical nature and from there to predict whether this type of radiation model can effectively be used.